AliveFPS/Dev-Tracker-VSCode-Extension/README.md

 ## Roadmap

-- [ ] Implement time tracking for programming languages
+- [X] Implement time tracking for programming languages
+- [ ] Create UI for Tracking for VSCode
 - [ ] Implement time tracking for Git repositories
 - [ ] Launch in VSCode Store